DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• Ask whether a take-home tray kit gives you the result you want for less than repeated in-chair sessions.
+- Ask whether a take-home tray kit will get you the result you actually want for less than paying for repeated in-chair sessions.

-• Get the full price including trays, gel and any review before booking, not just the headline session rate.
+- Get the full price before booking, including trays, gel and any follow-up review, rather than the headline session rate that leaves those out.

 Common questions